-- Merthyr Tydfil Landscape of Outstanding Historic Interest in Wales; - Gelli-gaer Common Landscape of Special Historic Interest in Wales; - Urban Character Areas; and - Archaeologically Sensitive Areas.
-(MAC23.2) - 6.65.7 Clear guidance with respect to the preservation or enhancement of the historic environment is contained within national planning policy and guidance. - 6.65.8 When preparing development proposals that may affect the historic environment it is of primary importance to understand the value and significance of individual designated and undesignated historic assets.
-This should be achieved through the preparation of a 'Statement of Significance', prepared as part of a Heritage Impact Assessment to accompany development proposals, which assesses the evidential, historical, aesthetic and communal value of the assets in accordance with the Cadw's 'Conservation Principles' publication (March 2011).
-It should also be assessed through consulting the Historic Environment Record (HER) provided by Cadw.
-Cof Cymru is Cadw's online records resource of scheduled monuments, listed buildings and registered landscapes of historic interest in Wales.
-The statutory historic environment records are managed and kept up-to-date by the four regional Welsh archaeological trusts (Glamorgan and Gwent Archaeological Trust (GGAT) in South East Wales).
-A thorough understanding of the heritage assets will lead to better informed proposals for alterations and sustainable reuse, and Proposals likely to affect designated historic environment assets should be accompanied by evidenced through the submission of a Heritage Impact Assessment Statement as advocated in TAN 24: Historic Environment (May 2017).
-(MAC23.3) - 6.65.9 The Plan seeks to ensure that the conservation of the whole historic environment is taken into consideration in the determination of applications in relation to statutorily designated and non-statutory designated heritage and cultural assets.
-Although this will include consideration of the setting of an historic asset which might extend beyond its curtilage, it does not preclude carefully considered contemporary design.
-Development proposals will be judged for their effect on the architectural quality, historic and cultural significance, character, integrity and setting of those assets.
-In addition, the management of the individual historic assets and landscapes will require consultation with the Council and GGAT Archaeological Advisors.
+- Merthyr Tydfil Landscape of Outstanding Historic Interest in Wales; - Gelli-gaer Common Landscape of Special Historic Interest in Wales; - Urban Character Areas; and - Archaeologically Sensitive Areas. - 6.5.7 Clear guidance with respect to the preservation or enhancement of the historic environment is contained within national planning policy and guidance. - 6.5.8 When preparing development proposals that may affect the historic environment it is of primary importance to understand the value and significance of designated and undesignated historic assets75.
+This should be achieved through the preparation of a 'Statement of Significance', prepared as part of a Heritage Impact Assessment to accompany development proposals, which assesses the evidential, historical, aesthetic and communal value of assets in accordance with Cadw's 'Conservation Principles' publication (March 201176).
+It should also be assessed through consulting the Historic Environment Records of Wales (HER)77 provided by Cadw and through consultation with Glamorgan and Gwent Archaeological Trust (GGAT).
+Cof Cymru is Cadw's online records

+75 Non-designated buildings and areas are noted in the Historic Environment Record (HER).

+76 Conservation Principles, for the sustainable management of the historic environment in Wales, March 2011, Welsh Assembly Government.